THChen2002/Snake-game/README.md

 # Snake-game
-Use java to create snake game
+Use Java to create snake game